opensearch-project/maps/tiles-generation/cdk/README.md

 cdk deploy PlanetTileGenerationStack --context TILE_S3_BUCKET=S3BucketName
 ```

 4. Execute tiles generation.
-Once stack deployed, you will get the outputs of `ClusterName`, `TaskDefinitionName`, `CapacityProviderName` on the terminal end.
+Once stack deployed, you will get the outputs of `ClusterName`, `TaskDefinitionArn`, `CapacityProviderName` on the terminal end.
 Use them on the below command.

 ```
-aws ecs run-task --cluster ClusterName --task-definition TaskDefinitionName --capacity-provider-strategy capacityProvider=CapacityProviderName
+aws ecs run-task --cluster ClusterName --task-definition TaskDefinitionArn --capacity-provider-strategy capacityProvider=CapacityProviderName
 ```

 5. Check result.
 On AWS management console, you can check ECS task logs, after ECS test task exited with 0, the maps tiles will be uploaded to S3 bucket.